mnemnion/loon/notes/clu/semantics.md

 ## $

-`$` is going to be important for Clua.
+`$` is going to be important for Clu.
 It's a selector that operates on tables.
 You can use it to perform captures as well as rule-based replacement, it does what you'd expect if you spend time with selectors.
 I put it right under macros because we'll be using it a lot, since `$` can act on the AST of the code being evaluated.

 I'll be including quote, unquote, and quasiquote (which I don't even understand yet), because a selector-based macro will have invisible effects on the structure, being declarative in nature, while the use of quote and unquote is admirably explicit.
 Sometimes you want one, sometimes the other. `$` is probably itself a macro.